Plumber Insurance: Fixing Pipes & Protecting Your Business

 Worker’s Compensation Insurance

-Workers’ comp is directed towards covering the medical bills or employees injured at work.
+Workers’ comp is directed towards covering the medical bills of employees injured at work.

 In many states across the United States, you may not operate a plumbing business without this policy.
 However, the requirements differ from state to state, especially for companies that hire contractors.